ConservationMetrics/gc-scripts-hub/f/frizzle/kobotoolbox/README.md

-# Kobo: Fetch Survey Responses
+# KoboToolbox: Fetch Survey Responses

 This script fetches form submissions from the KoboToolbox REST API, transforms the data for SQL compatibility, and stores it in a PostgreSQL database.
 Additionally, it downloads any attachments and saves them to a specified directory.